vcircle91/Treehouse-Techdegree-Project-3/README.md

-# Treehouse-Techdegree-Project-3
+# Interactive form
-## Nested Event listeners
+## Overview
-I used some nested event listeners to show validation message only when user has left the field.
+This is my work for Treehouse project 3 where form validation, DOM manipulation and accessibility are topics.
+## Fields to get validated in real-time

-E-Mailaddress gets validated in real-time when user leaves the field.
+All mandatory fields are getting validated in real-time when user leaves the field.
+## Goal of this project
+Besides practicing and learning my goal is to achieve "Exceeds expectation" grade.